derbyjs/derby/index.md

 Derby compiles a collection of HTML-based templates into a page based on a number of pre-defined names.
 Pages usually define at least a `Title` and `Body` template.
-Templates may be created programatically via the `view.make()`
+Templates may be created programmatically via the `view.make()`
 method:

 {% highlight javascript %}